Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/best_practices.md

 # Duplication

-When something is written in multiple places, there's a high chance that it is logical duplication, which can make your job much harder later on.
+When you write something in multiple places, there is a high chance it's "logical duplication", which can make your job much harder later on.

 By extracting the repeated code to a name, you can avoid needing to change multiple places, and make the code more